rmkane/spring-mvc-vs-webflux/README.md

 Both implementations extract the `x-dn` header (Distinguished Name) from HTTP requests.
 The flow is:

 1. Security layer extracts DN from header
-2. Security layer calls `AuthServiceClient` which makes REST call to auth service (`http://localhost:8082/api/auth/users/{dn}`)
+2. Security layer calls `CachedUserLookupService` which checks cache first
+3. On cache miss, `CachedUserLookupService` calls `AuthServiceClient` which makes REST call to auth service (`http://localhost:8082/api/auth/users/{dn}`)
-3. Auth service queries its own database (`acme_auth`) for user by DN and roles
+4. Auth service queries its own database (`acme_auth`) for user by DN and roles
-4. Auth service returns `UserInfoResponse` with DN, givenName, surname, and roles
+5. Auth service returns `UserInfoResponse` with DN, givenName, surname, and roles
-5. `AuthServiceClient` converts response to `UserInfo`
+6. `AuthServiceClient` converts response to `UserInfo`
+7. Result is cached and returned to security layer
-6. Security layer creates `UserInformation` (derivative) from `UserInfo`
+8. Security layer creates `UserInformation` (derivative) from `UserInfo`
-7. `UserInformation` is stored as the principal in SecurityContext
+9. `UserInformation` is stored as the principal in SecurityContext

 ### Missing Header